 - The California Energy Commission (CEC)'s website has a great deal of information on regulations, incentive programs, and publications of interest to architects.

-- The US Department of Energy (DOE) is the federal government’s website for energy resources.
+- The US Department of Energy (USDE) is the federal government's website for energy resources.

 - Energy Upgrade California

 - The Energy Star program (EPA) offers useful information on equipment ratings for the government's Energy Star program.

 - The Lawrence Berkeley Laboratory (LBL) provides consumers with energy saving tips on how to make their home more energy-efficient.